Generic selectors

 Nitrate<20 ppm

-Red Zebras are fairly tolerant of minor parameter variations, but stability matters more than hitting exact numbers.
+Red Zebras are tolerant of minor parameter variations, but stability matters more than hitting exact numbers.
 Use aragonite sand or crushed coral to naturally buffer pH to the alkaline levels Lake Malawi cichlids require.
 Consistent water chemistry goes a long way toward keeping these fish healthy and colorful.

 Filtration & Water Flow